aktos-io/scada.js/README.md

 ### 2. Add ScadaJS Into Your Project

 You can add ScadaJS any existing project:

-    # if there is no project yet
-    git init your-project

     cd your-project
     git submodule add https://github.com/aktos-io/scada.js